-At this same time Avraham suddenly had more guests (Judaica Press translation):
+At this same time Abraham suddenly had more guests (Judaica Press translation):

-Though Avraham did not know it immediately, these three new visitors were angels.
+Though Abraham did not know it immediately, these three new visitors were angels.

 Angels are Higher